Akansha-yadav24/Data-Science-interview-questions/README.md

+Top 10 most-asked but rarely listed interview questions for Data Science roles in 2025, based on emerging trends, real-world project challenges, and behavioral assessment patterns.
+These are questions that often catch candidates off guard because they are practical, context-driven, or judgment-based, yet not commonly found on typical prep sites

 ✅ 1. **"Explain a time when your model worked well in testing but failed in production.
 What went wrong and how did you fix it?"**

 **Sample Answer:**